-Here’s where block scheduling can shine.
-Also called block scheduling or time blocking, it’s the practice of allocating large chunks of time to related tasks.
+Also called time blocking, block scheduling is the practice of allocating large chunks of time to related tasks.
 For example, you might designate Mondays for meetings and Tuesdays for strategy.
+Teachers often use block scheduling when creating lesson plans.
 There are many different approaches, which we’ll get to shortly.

 First, here’s why it matters.
 Business is essentially problem-solving.
 Creating strategies, writing code, developing products, and all the myriad activities that entrepreneurs tackle demand focus and minimal distractions.
 They’re also inherently human tasks that won’t easily be replaced by AI, which means your business depends on your ability to go deep.

-Cal Newport, author of Deep Work: Rules for Success in a Distracted World, explained in a 2017 interview that:
+Cal Newport, author of Deep Work: Rules for Success in a Distracted World, said in a 2017 interview: